Masud28-tech/MyNFT-Marketplace/README.md

 MyNFT Marketplace is a NFT Market app where one can create their NFT Cards by uploading on IPFS, Sale and buy NFTs.

 Features:
-i.
-Amezing and Responsive UI build with Tailwind CSS and nextjs. ii.
-Metamask connectivity using hardhat and IPFS tools. iii.
-File Upload with drag and drop methode build using ReactJs useDropzone hook.
+1. Amezing and Responsive UI build with Tailwind CSS and nextjs.
+1. Metamask connectivity using hardhat and IPFS tools.
+1. File Upload with drag and drop methode build using ReactJs useDropzone hook.

 ----